- Teaching Rounds

 Core conferences cover a series of topics fundamental to practicing Emergency Medicine on a 36-month repeating basis, and are designed to cover the American Board of Emergency Medicine’s Model of Clinical Practice.
-Overall, conference lectures and workshops are conducted by emergency medicine faculty, visiting faculty, and residents from all stages of training.
-Our core conference is taught by faculty members (75% of conferences) and senior residents (25% of conferences).
+We utilize the Foundations of EM curriculum as well as an adjunct to learning.
+Conference lectures and workshops are conducted by emergency medicine faculty, visiting faculty, and residents from all stages of training.

 Triple Threat and Simulation Curriculum